An English Father's Day meal complete with beef and ale meat pies, chips, and English peas. This pie recipe features my buttery short crust recipe.

 In the end, the filling was a generous portion, so more pies could have been made.
 I actually placed the leftover meat filling in a casserole dish and topped with only the puff pastry- as I did not have any more short crust- and this is a lovely way to serve it as well.

-I like this meat filling recipe because it can be adapted quite easily to suit individual taste.
+In my opinion, this meat filling recipe is perfect because it can be adapted quite easily to suit individual taste.

 For example, if you do not like using alcohol in your cooking, you can substitute the Guinness with extra beef broth.
 Or you could add more Guinness for a stronger, richer taste.